gyuujiru1212112/real-time-chat-app/README.md

     `curl --location 'http://127.0.0.1:8000/chatapp/chat/chat-room' --header 'Content-Type: application/json' --data '{"name": "group1", "users":["ydjing121", "jingyidu122"]}'`

-## Contributions by each team member: What were the individual contributions by each member in the team?
+## Contributions by each team member:
+Kayleigh McNeil:
+Yiduo Jing:

 ## Lessons learned and concluding remarks: Write about any lessons the team has learned throughout the project and concluding remarks, if any.